 We are pleased to see a well presented and easy-to-read document.
-For example, there is a clear indication as to whether the success measures for the actions supporting each riority from last year have been achieved; and there is a glossary at the beginning to nable the public to understand the abbreviations used.
-C onclusion Ac he Committee is grateful for the opportunity to make a statement on the draft Quality ccount.
-The Committee looks forward to the Trust's progress with the three prioritie ne coming year and will continue to seek to engage the Trust at its meetings.
+For example, there is a clear indication as to whether the success measures for the actions supporting each priority from last year have been achieved; and there is a glossary at the beginning to enable the public to understand the abbreviations used.